pythonkid2/DevOps-Practice/Notes/Internshala/Aws.md

 Edge locations that are separate from Regions and are located at other locations.
 These Edge locations allow you to push your content near to your customers to give them a better experience on your platform.

+# IAM

+What is Identity and Access Management?

+Identity and Access Management is a framework to ensure that the right people in your organization can access the right service or as per their job.